 Thomas Jefferson, who once owned it, called Natural Bridge “the most sublime of nature’s works.”
-Even in Jefferson’s time, the bridge was visited by guests from many countries and over the years, and various entrepreneurs launched resort lodging operations there.
+Even in Jefferson’s time, the bridge was visited by guests from many countries and over the years, various entrepreneurs launched resort lodging operations there.

 The current lodging—the Natural Bridge Historic Hotel and Conference Center— provides accommodations for both the business and vacation traveler.
 With ready access to both the Caverns at Natural Bridge (open March through November) and Natural Bridge State Park, the hotel offers 118 rooms and two suites, with splendid views of the surrounding mountains.
 It’s easily reached from I-81 (exits 180 and 175), and is near I-64, the Blue Ridge Parkway, and the Roanoke Airport.